Spot the purple! Change In Land of the Lustrous: Yet another post examining the use on purple for scenes and character design.

 89-Year-Old Japanese Grandma Discovers Photography, Can’t Stop Taking Hilarious Self-Portraits Now: It’s never too late to find a new passion.
 At 89, Kimiko Nishimoto discovered her love for photography, and she has been pursuing it ever since.
 I assure you that her playful, creative work will put a smile on your face.

 75 Years Later, Now, Voyager Remains a Poignant Depiction of Mental Illness: A personal essay from one of my favorite film critics, Angelica Jade Bastién, where she discusses how this movie helped her when she needed it the most.
-Golden Age actress Bette Davis was certainly a force to be reckoned with, and what she brought to her characters was often ahead of her time.
+Golden Age actress Bette Davis was certainly a force to be reckoned with, and she often brought unparalleled intensity and integrity to her characters.
 The enduring quality of Now, Voyager it’s perhaps the best example of this.

 [AniFemTalk] Positively depicting sex and sexuality: Exactly what it says, a discussion of positive depictions of the topic on anime and manga.

 [Feature] Escape from Yuri Hell: FLIP FLAPPERS’ critique of the Class S genre: A very well put together article examining some of the oldest tropes in yuri (one that’s still very much alive), and how Flip Flappers ultimately subvert it.

 Why Black Men Love Dragon Ball Z: I grew up watching Dragon Ball Z and boy, was I obsessed with it.
 I remember my days watching this show very fondly, which is why seeing how much it means for black men brings a special kind of joy to my heart.